-BSc in Chemical Engineering from UTN (Argentina), MSc in Chemical Engineering and PhD and MBA from Technion – Israel Institute of Technology.
-In 1998 he joined Rafael Ltd., where he led 50 researchers in the area of high temperature batteries.
-In 2007 Prof. Dekel co-found CellEra, where as VP for R&D he led 15 researchers to develop the Anion Exchange Membrane Fuel Cell technology.
-In 2015 Prof. Dekel joined the Technion, where he heads the TEEM Lab (Technion Electrochemical Energy based on Membranes), leading the largest worldwide research group on AEMFCs.
-Prof. Dekel hold more than 50 patents and papers on battery and FC technologies.
-He currently holds about $4M government and company research grants from Israel, Europe and USA.
+BSc in Chemical Engineering from UTN (Argentina), MSc in Chemical Engineering, and PhD and MBA from Technion – Israel Institute of Technology.
+In 1998 he joined Rafael Ltd., where he led 50 researchers in the area of High-Temperature Batteries.
+In 2007 Prof. Dekel co-founded CellEra (today HydroLite), where as VP for R&D he led 15 researchers to develop the Anion-Exchange Membrane Fuel Cell technology.
+In 2015 Prof. Dekel joined Technion, where he heads the TEEM Lab (Technion Electrochemical Energy based on Membranes), leading the largest worldwide research group on AEMFCs and Anion-Exchange Membrane Water Electrolyzers (AEMWEs).
+Prof. Dekel holds >100 papers and >30patents on battery and fuel cell technologies.
+He was awarded >$6M government and company research grants from Israel, Europe, and USA.